 The Plan's benchmark return has been determined using the actual returns of the above noted market indices, weighted based on the target asset mix for the investment mandate for which each index serves as a benchmark.
 Monitoring performance is a key activity in supporting the investment objectives.
 The policies outline a benchmark portfolio comprising market index assets weighted at the same asset allocation of the Plan.
 While broadly diversified, the benchmark portfolio emphasizes equity over bond investments on the basis of substantial evidence that, over time, equities provide superior returns.

 INVESTMENT PERFORMANCE

 The Plan's performance is measured by comparing its return to the benchmark portfolio.
-During 2021, the Plan achieved a rate of return of 10.8%, compared to the benchmark return of 9.4%.
+The following is a summary of the Plan's investment performance: